UCLALibrary/fester/src/main/scripts/festerize/README.md

     python3 setup.py install

-## Running Festerize
+## Usage

-After festerize is installed, you can see the available options by running:
+After it's installed, you can see the available options by running:

     festerize --help